AuenKr/open-code.nvim/CONTRIBUTING.md

 ## License

-By contributing to OpenCode.nvim, you agree that your contributions will be licensed under the project's MIT license.
+By contributing to Opencode.nvim, you agree that your contributions will be licensed under the project's MIT license.

 ## Questions?

 If you have any questions about contributing, please open an issue with your question.

-Thank you for contributing to OpenCode.nvim!
+Thank you for contributing to Opencode.nvim!